DL_MONTE is a general purpose parallel Monte Carlo simulation package. The software has seen two major development phases up to now.

 DL_MONTE can be obtained free of charge from our GitLab repository.
 The tutorials, tests and exercises can be downloaded directly without registration.
 However to download the source code you will be required to fill in a registration form.
 The information gained will be used as justification for the development of DL_MONTE and to obtain further funding.
 The form requires you to input your name, institution and email address.
-Once the submit button is clicked an email will be sent to the administrators who will then invite you to join the project.
+Once the submit button is clicked an email will be sent to you and will contain the password to decrypt the zip files.
 You will also be added to the DL_MONTE emailing list which will be used to notify users of new releases and training events (details will be forwarded to you on how to unsubscribe).

 NOTE: DL_MONTE-2 is released under a 4 clause BSD licence.

 The main features and advanced MC methodologies available in DL_MONTE-2 are outlined below.
 The list is non-exhaustive as the MC engine functionality is constantly being extended.
 For details please refer to the DL_MONTE-2 manual.

 NVT, µVT and NpT (isotension ensemble)